juji-io/datalevin/README.md

 (require '[datalevin.lmdb :as l])
 (import '[java.util Date])

-;; open a key value DB
-(def db (l/open-lmdb "/tmp/lmdb-test"))
+;; Open a key value DB on disk and get the DB handle (def db (l/open-lmdb "/tmp/lmdb-test"))

-;; define some table (dbi) names
+;; Define some table (called "dbi" in LMDB) names
 (def misc-table "misc-test-table")
 (def date-table "date-test-table")

-;; open the tables
+;; Open the tables
 (l/open-dbi db misc-table)
 (l/open-dbi db date-table)

-;; transact some data, a transaction can put data into multiple tables ;; optionally, data type can be specified to help with range query (l/transact db
+;; Transact some data, a transaction can put data into multiple tables ;; Optionally, data type can be specified to help with range query (l/transact db
             [[:put misc-table :datalevin "Hello, world!"]
              [:put misc-table 42 {:saying "So Long, and thanks for all the fish"